 We therefore recommend working with the very latest software for the underlying operating system and communications software.
-Here are the best sources we've found for the Windows software used by the endpoint program.
+To keep your 32-bit Windows operating system up-to-date, you should use the Windows Update function available from your Start Menu.